Igluminati/Igluminati/README.md

 | IE      | 0.73%                           | 1.76%                       | 3.9%                    |
 | Others  | 3.23%                           | 5.58%                       | 14.5%                   |

+# Igli's Unix Mission

+## Finding the diamonds

 ``grep -Rw ~/cs1998-mission/ -e 'diamond'``

+## Deleting all the bags that do not contain diamonds

+## Deleting the directories on the paths that do not lead to diamonds